bhartiy/learnsellacious/pages/12.categories/seller-category/docs.md

 * ** Basic information**: You can set the basic information of the category by Type, Name, Category and status.
 Category       type will be seller because here we are creating a new category in seller.
 ![Screenshot%20%283%29](Screenshot%20%283%29.png "Screenshot%20%283%29")

 * ** Pricing**: You can select the pricing type in seller category for product pricing.
+Choose which types of prices will be available for the products pricing.
+Selections in global settings can be further restricted in seller category and then in product categories to show fewer available choices in respective products.
 ![1](1.png "1")

 * ** Profile Fields**: You can set the profile fields.